 Whenever a payment form is submitted, DepositFix saves data about contacts (name, email, contact ID from Stripe) and financial transactions (date, amount, product name, transaction ID from Stripe).
 This information is stored so it can be synchronized with your HubSpot account.
 Credit card information (number, CVC, expiration date) are never sent to our servers or to HubSpot.
 Instead, we use Stripe credit card fields and tokens to charge the cards.
 In other words, the credit card information never leaves Stripe (or PayPal).

-Since we don’t send or store information about the credit cards on our servers, DepositFix doesn’t have to comply with the full PCI spec.
-However, the whole process is PCI compliant, because Stripe or PayPal cover most of the requirements.
-On our side we use SSL encryption everywhere (Browser -> Stripe -> DepositFix -> HubSpot).
+Keeping in mind that we do not send or store credit card information on our servers, DepositFix does not have to comply with the full PCI specification.
+However, the whole process is PCI compliant, because Stripe and/or PayPal cover those requirements.

 The database only allows connections from the application itself and blocks everything else.
-DepositFix is backed by Amazon AWS which is proven and secure infrastructure provider:
+DepositFix is also backed by Amazon AWS which a is tried and tested secure infrastructure provider.

-- Amazon RDS (Postgres) as storage
+- Amazon RDS (Postgres) for storage

-- Amazon S3 as CDN for CSS and JS files
+- Amazon S3 as ourCDN for CSS and JS files

-- CloudFlare as DNS provider
+- CloudFlare as the DNS provider

 Database backups are automatically created every day and kept for 7 days.

-We use SpringSecurity, it provides protection against attacks like session fixation, clickjacking, cross site request forgery.
+We use SpringSecurity.
+It provides protection against attacks like session fixation, clickjacking, cross site request forgery.